JetBrains/teamcity-documentation/topics/working-with-feature-branches.md

 >To run builds on GitHub and GitLab pull request branches, use the [Pull Requests](pull-requests.md) build feature.

+## Branch-Specific Build Configuration Settings

+With the help of [versioned settings](storing-project-settings-in-version-control.md), you can create build configurations with variable settings for every repository branch.
+See the following article for an example: [Branch-Specific Settings](storing-project-settings-in-version-control.md#Example%3A+Branch-Specific+Settings).

 ## Default Branch

 When configuring a VCS root for DVCS, you need to specify the branch name to be used as the default one.
 The default branch has special meaning: